Research on Lyme Disease: Seed Grant Opportunity

 Awardees will be notified on or before June 1, 2020.
 Please note that evaluative ratings and commentary by reviewers will not be provided to applicants.

 Recipients will be required to write a preliminary report (1 page) at the midpoint and a final 3‐page report at termination.
 Publications resulting from the work should acknowledge the Department of Psychiatry and Behavioral Sciences Lyme Disease Seed Grant Program.
 Once the winning projects are announced, it is the Principal Investigator’s responsibility to directly consult with Stanford’s Institutional Review Board to ensure that the proposed project is conducted in accordance with all federal, institutional, and ethical guidelines applicable to human subject research.
 Successful award recipients may be asked to present at a poster session, Grand Rounds, or another venue associated with this announcement.

-By 6PM, July 27, 2018, please submit one PDF file containing the following in the order listed below via the online application.
+By 4 pm on April 9, 2020, please submit one PDF file containing the following in the order listed below, here:

 - 1‐page cover letter summarizing the proposed project and its potential impact on advancing science and/or innovation in the area of Lyme disease

 - Up to 2 pages outlining the study aims, rationale, study design and methods, preliminary data (if applicable), and no more than 5 references